-- 1. Would not constitute sexual harassment as defined under Title IX (defined on pages 7-9 of this policy), even if proven; - 2.
+- 1. Would not constitute sexual harassment as defined under Title IX (defined in Section III.C. of this policy), even if proven; - 2.
 Did not occur in Bethany's education program or activity; or - 3.
 Did not occur against a person in the United States.

 Such dismissal does not indicate that a Bethany policy violation did not occur.
-Therefore, Bethany may choose to address such incidents using the complaint resolution procedures outlined in the Bethany Student or Employee Handbook.
+Therefore, Bethany may choose to address such incidents using the grievance procedures outlined in Process.